Albert-Health/Java-Challenge/answers.md

 Added scheduled task for every minute.
 This task gets booked slots that will start at 15 minutes from now and simply writes a log about it.

 #### E - Improvements

+Authentication can be added. \
+It wasn't part of the challenge but removing/unbooking slots could be added.